My Memories in “The D”

 “The Beat” with Doug Podell.

-I attended Musicians Institute in Hollywood, CA and wore so much Detroit gear (especially my Bob Probert and Bill Laimbeer jerseys) that I was dubbed “Dr Detroit”.
+Attending Musicians Institute in Hollywood, CA and wearing so much Detroit gear (especially my Bob Probert and Bill Laimbeer jerseys) that I was dubbed “Dr Detroit”.